Category Archives: Prussian Royals

 The family moved once again, in 1815.
 Having been widowed the previous year, Friederike’s mother married a third time.
 This time, her husband was her first cousin, Prince Ernst August of the United Kingdom, Duke of Cumberland.
 The family lived in Hanover, and Friederike gained one more half-sibling:

 In Berlin on April 18, 1818, Friederike married Leopold IV Friedrich, Duke of Anhalt-Dessau.
-The marriage had been arranged by the Prussian court, and they had been formally engaged since May 1816.
+The Prussian court had arranged the marriage, and they had been formally engaged since May 1816.
 In addition to two stillborn sons, Friederike and Leopold had four children:

-Having become Duchess of Anhalt-Dessau at the time of her marriage, Friederike also became Duchess of Anhalt-Köthen in November 1847 when that duchy was inherited by her husband.
+Having become Duchess of Anhalt-Dessau at the time of her marriage, Friederike also became Duchess of Anhalt-Köthen in November 1847 when her husband inherited that duchy.

 Friederike, the Duchess of Anhalt-Dessau and Duchess of Anhalt-Köthen, died in Dessau, Duchy of Anhalt, now in Saxony-Anhalt, Germany on January 1, 1850, and was buried in the Marienkirche (link in German) in Dessau.
 When the church was destroyed by bombing during World War II, the Duchess’s remains were moved to the Berenhorst crypt in the Historical Cemetery in Dessau.